-A sensational seasonal Fall twist on classic French toast.
+A seasonal twist on classic French toast.
 The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 Best Pumpkin French Toast

-There is a huge bush right outside my kitchen window with big heads of white flowers covering it.
+I have a huge Hydrangea bush right outside my kitchen window with big heads of white flowers covering it.
 As Fall blows in those white flowers turn light pink.
-That’s I know I Fall is coming!
+That’s how I know Fall is coming!
 Then the flowers turn to dark pink in the weeks to follow and before I know it… winter is here.

 One thing is for sure, comfort food is in full swing and I am loving it.
 This Pumpkin French Toast is one of my favorite recipes on the blog!
-There are a few other things I find comforting, too, like Easy Homemade Hot Cocoa Mix, Creamy Vegetarian White Bean Chili, and Easy Homemade Baked Mac & Cheese!
+There are a few other things I find comforting, too, like Easy Homemade Baked Mac & Cheese, Vegetarian Chicken Pot Pie, and Vegetarian Chili!

 What You’ll Need: